aayusht200/calculator/README.md

 # calculator
-Calculator just using CSS &amp; HTML
+Created a basic calculator using CSS and HTML no need of Javascript.